rl-language/rlc/docs/gym_tutorial.md

 ```

-### Loading program
+### Loading the Program

-Now that we have a file to load let us write a python module that can load it.
+Now that we have a Rulebook file, let's write a Python module to load it:

 ```python
 # main.py